-I don’t think an action movie needs any more credentials than Jeff Bridges and Tommy Lee Jones starring but here we go.
-This movie follows Jeff Bridges’ character, a bomb squad instructor, Jimmy Dove, who becomes haunted by his past back in Ireland.
+I don’t think an action movie needs any more credentials than Jeff Bridges and Tommy Lee Jones starring, but here we go.
+This movie follows Jeff Bridges’ character, bomb squad instructor Jimmy Dove, who is haunted by his past back in Ireland.
 His former friend is a mad bomber played by Tommy Lee Jones who seeks out Jimmy and targets his loved ones for revenge.

 "Gangs of New York" (2002)

-This Martin Scorsese movie is set in 1863 when a battle is waged between Irish immigrants and native Protestants.
+This Martin Scorsese movie is based around New York battles between Irish immigrants and native Protestants.

 "A Prayer for the Dying" (1987)

-Irish American Mickey Rourke plays a IRA bomber who leaves the group after he accidentally kills a bus full of children.
-Now, the IRA want him back and a local gangster needs him too in order to take out a rival to his power.
+Irish American Mickey Rourke plays an IRA bomber who leaves the group after he accidentally kills a bus full of children.
+The IRA want him back and a local gangster needs him too in order to take out a rival to his power.
 Although Rourke’s accent is shockingly bad, the movie also stars a very young Liam Neeson which will almost make up for it.

 “Last Man Standing” (1996)